Gingerbread Cookies Recipe without Molasses

 - Purchase cookie icing or writing icing in ready-to-use tubes or pouches from supermarkets.

 - If you can’t find icing pouches, make a simple icing of 1 cup powdered sugar, ½ teaspoon vanilla extract, and 1-3 tablespoons water.
-Spoon this icing into small squeeze bottles to the decorating easier.
+Spoon this icing into small squeeze bottles to make decorating easier.

 - Alternatively, use a #3 or #4 piping tube and a disposable bag and royal icing, which is made with powdered sugar and egg white (the recipe is in my Snowflake Cookies recipe.